-Enter 1-4 to select source type, <esc> to quit, '''
+Enter 1-4 to select source type, <esc> to quit, or <enter> to start:

 3. Enter the menu item number or click the appropriate drive icon for the IRIX release CD or software distribution directory you plan to use.

 Note: As of IRIX 6.2, the Remote Tape and Local Tape options on the System Recovery window are no longer usable because bootable (miniroot) software distribution tapes are no longer supported.